Idaho Republican Party: Governing body

-The executive committee consists of a first and second vice chair, secretary, treasurer, finance chair, region chairs from each of Idaho's seven regions, and the presidents of the affiliated clubs; Young Republicans, College Republicans, and Republican Women.
+The executive committee consists of a first and second vice chair, secretary, treasurer, finance chair, region chairs from each of Idaho's ten regions, and the presidents of the affiliated clubs; Young Republicans, College Republicans, and Republican Women.
 Members of the executive committee who are not Region Chairs are elected at the State Convention, held bi-annually.

 Meetings

 Meetings of both the State Central Committee and the State Executive Committee are usually held every six months, including those held in proximity to State Conventions.

 The party convened in July 2022 to consider a resolution declaring that Joe Biden had not been legitimately elected president of the United States.

 Regions

 Regions of the IDGOP are groups of Idaho Counties defined by Article III, Section 1 of the State Rules.